 - Salting roads and snow ploughing

 - Clearing pavements during prolonged freezing or snowfall

 - Providing grit bins at priority locations.

-You can find full details about how we deal the roads and pavements during Winter in our 2021-2022 Winter Service policy (PDF).
+You can find full details about how we deal the roads and pavements during Winter in our Surrey Highways Winter Service Policy (PDF).